MasterHowToLearn/SuperMemo_ahk/README.md

-# Introduction

-## AutoHotKey scripts for SuperMemo, the best learning tool in the world
+# AutoHotKey scripts for SuperMemo, the best learning tool in the world

 Simplest ahk scripts.
 Please see [AutoHotkey Beginner Tutorial](https://www.autohotkey.com/docs/Tutorial.htm)

-All of these scripts assume you're using the latest SuperMemo (currently version 18.03)
+All of these scripts assume you're using the latest SuperMemo (currently version 18.04)

 If you're using an older version like SuperMemo 17, simply change